snigdhasjg/aws-fusion/README.md

 ```

 #### Federated login
-Using IAM Identity Center, you can login to Active Directory, a built-in IAM Identity Center directory, or another IdP connected to IAM Identity Center.
+Using IAM Identity Center, you can log in to Active Directory, a built-in IAM Identity Center directory, or another IdP connected to IAM Identity Center.
 You can map these credentials to an AWS Identity and Access Management (IAM) role for you to run AWS CLI commands.

 In the following examples, using `aws-sso` profile assumes `sso-read-only-role` on `111122223333` account.